X- and gamma-ray studies of HESS J1731-347 coincident with a newly discovered SNR

 💡 Research Summary

-The paper investigates the very‑high‑energy (VHE) gamma‑ray source HESS J1731‑347, originally catalogued by the H.E.S.S.
-Galactic Plane Survey as an “unidentified” emitter because no clear counterpart was known at other wavelengths.
-A recent radio study uncovered a previously unknown shell‑type supernova remnant (SNR), designated G353.6‑0.7, whose morphology and position coincide with the VHE emission region.
-The authors combine three major data sets to test whether the gamma‑rays can be attributed to the newly identified SNR shell.
+The paper presents a multi‑wavelength investigation of the very‑high‑energy (VHE) gamma‑ray source HESS J1731‑347, which was originally catalogued as an unidentified extended emitter in the H.E.S.S.
+Galactic Plane Survey.
+Recent radio observations uncovered a new shell‑type supernova remnant (SNR) designated G353.6‑0.7, whose angular diameter (~0.5°) and position coincide with the gamma‑ray source.
+The authors combine new X‑ray data from Suzaku, XMM‑Newton, and Chandra with an expanded H.E.S.S. data set (≈30 h of exposure, more than double the original) to test whether the VHE emission can be attributed to the SNR shell.

 Comments & Academic Discussion